OlivierDuchateau/FreeBSD-XFCE-4.15/README.md

 ## List of ports marked BROKEN due to gtk2 support removal

 These are ports from software not being updated by its upstream, and not likely to be ported to gtk3.
-So these are most probably going to be removed from the FreeBSSD ports tree.
+So these are most probably going to be removed from the FreeBSD ports tree.

 - print/xfce4-print
 - science/xfce4-equake-plugin